 The board of supervisors must appoint a county board of health [lowa Code §331.321(1)(c)].
 The health board consists of five members, one of whom must be a licensed physician under lowa Code chapter 148. [lowa Code §137.105(1)(d)].
-Members serve without compensation, but may be reimbursed for necessary expenses in accordance with rules established by the state board or the applicable jurisdiction [lowa Code §137.105].
+Members serve without compensation but may be reimbursed for necessary expenses in accordance with rules established by the state board or the applicable jurisdiction [lowa Code §137.105].

 The board of supervisors appoints members of the local board of health care for a three-year term.
 The local board of health has jurisdiction over public health matters in the county.
-Often this includes sanitation, ambulance service, homemaker health aides and public health nurses. [lowa Code §137.104]
+Often this includes such population-based and personal health services as may be deemed necessary for the promotion and protection of the health of the public as well as environmental health services as may be deemed necessary for the protection and improvement of the public health [lowa Code §137.104].